idimitrakopoulos/illuminOS/README.md

 # illuminOS

 An open-source MicroPython based SDK for ESP8266 WiFi-enabled microcontrollers.

 Intended for use in both commercial and open-source projects.

 ### Main Features

+* Enables you to focus on your actual project by providing ready-made functionality for tedious stuff
+* Handles connections with known Wi-Fi networks according to user-defined priority
+* Detects single or any number of taps on microcontroller buttons and allows execution of any code after that
+* Automated installation on the mirocontroller (see installation section using `mpfshell`)
+* Filesystem formatter cleans up your microcontroller - no need to reflash it
-* Uploads
+* Simple logging functionality

 ## Resources